letsencrypt/borp/README.md

 "gomysql"(for go-sql-driver), "postgres", "sqlite" See the `test_all.sh` script for examples of all 3 databases.
 This is the script I run locally to test the library.

-## Performance

-gorp uses reflection to construct SQL queries and bind parameters.
-See the BenchmarkNativeCrud vs BenchmarkGorpCrud in gorp_test.go for a simple perf test.
-On my MacBook Pro gorp is about 2-3% slower than hand written SQL.

 ## Contributors